How Much Does a DUI Attorney Cost?

 There are basically two types of fee structures used in DUI cases.
 An hourly rate means that the attorney will bill you for services on an hourly basis.
 If the case is resolved quickly, this may be beneficial.
 However, a flat rate system means that the attorney will quote you a fee to cover your representation for the whole case, which means less uncertainty for the client.
 Your attorney will explain what services are covered in the flat rate agreement, but it may include defending the client at formal review hearings, pre-trial motions, and trial.

-Keep in mind that some lawyers have low fees because their practices require a high volume of cases.
+Keep in mind that some attorneys have low fees because their practices require a high volume of cases.
 However, these attorneys often do not have the qualifications or experience to defend serious DUI charges.
-A DUI is a criminal charge, but not all criminal defense lawyers handle DUI cases.
-Having a lawyer who has extensive experience with DUI cases is a definite advantage.
+A DUI is a criminal charge, but not all criminal defense attorneys handle DUI cases.
+Having a attorney who has extensive experience with DUI cases is a definite advantage.
 It is critical to have the highest quality representation right from the start.
-You will want to seek a DUI lawyer who:
+You will want to seek a DUI attorney who:

 - Appears in court regularly